ampproject/amp-toolbox/optimizer/README.md

 ## Introduction

-`amp-toolbox-optimizer` is a library for server-side-rendering AMP pages.
-This makes it possible to optimize page loading times when serving AMP pages from a non-cache domain.
+`amp-toolbox-ssr` is a library for optimizing websites build with AMP.

+Websites using AMP to build their canonical (or mobile) pages can use amp-toolbox-ssr to improve loading times when serving AMP pages from their own origin.
+The library applies a set of transformations that will result in faster loading times:

-**Warning:** server-side rendered AMP files are no longer valid AMPHTML.
-Hence, serve-side rendered AMP pages should link to their [valid AMP counterpart](https://www.ampproject.org/docs/guides/discovery).
+* Server-side render AMP layouts.
+* Pre-load the AMP `v0.js` runtime to benefit from H2 push.
+* Version AMP runtime and extension imports to benefit from browser caching.

+You can find the currently supported transformations [here](lib/transformers).

+**Warning: optimized AMPs will no longer be valid AMPHTML.
+Don't use this to optimize AMPs meant for being used by platforms such as Google Search. **

 ## Table of Contents